towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 ### My recommendations based on my analysis:

-1. Customized ads can be made targeting casual rides
+1. Customized ads can be made targeting casual rides stating the benefits of being a member.
+Place to post those ads can be top starting and ending stations used by casual riders.
-2. b
+2. Special discount can be offered
 3. c
 4. d